LASIK and PRK:

 Can I have both eyes done at the same time?

-Most surgeons perform LASIK on both eyes at the same time.
+Most surgeons perform a LASIK procedure on both eyes at the same time.
 Because it takes longer for clear, comfortable vision after PRK, many surgeons will wait a week or two between eyes for PRK.

 How is eye laser surgery different from previous types of refractive eye surgery?